TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/Conditions.rst

    .. code-block:: typoscript
       :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

-      # Evaluates to true if an BE-User is logged in
+      # Evaluates to true if an backend user is logged in
       [backend.user.isLoggedIn]